Your Furbnow Privacy Settings

 Like any doctor would examine a patient and their symptoms we need to assess the health of your home and analyse where it can improve.
 This comes in the form of a home assessment.

-2 mins Have you got a healthy home?
-Handy Guides
+2 mins Handy Guides Have you got a healthy home?

-How we diagnose your home’s health
+How do we diagnose your home’s health?

 Like any doctor would examine a patient and their symptoms we need to assess the health of your home and analyse where it can improve.
 This comes in the form of a home assessment.
 A home assessment involves an accredited surveyor spending 1-2 hours assessing your home and talking to you about your priorities for eco-home improvements.